sidaw/shrdlurn/Voxelurn.md

 # Voxelurn

-Voxelurn is a command interface for building voxel structures.
-It is an experimental platform for developing technologies allowing computers to understand a naturalized programming language, which allows people to access to the power of programming languages without conforming to their uncompromising syntax.
-Voxlurn does this by learning from its user community interactively.

-This document contains information about the core language, rules of the competition, how definition works, and other details about the project.

 ## Core language
 The system always understands a core language, which is just a programming language designed to interpolate well with natural language.